The coronavirus (COVID-19) pandemic is causing particular problems for people with UK visas and for their employers.

-Yes, but only if your visa expires (or expired) between 24 January 2020 and 31 May 2020.
+Yes, but only if your visa expires (or expired) between 24 January 2020 and 31 August 2020.
 If you are in this situation the Home Office guidance says that until the end of the grace period on 31 August 2020 (see below) it is possible to switch visa categories in the UK even if you would normally have to make this type of application outside the UK – for instance, if you want to switch from a visit visa or a Tier 5 (Youth Mobility Scheme) visa to a Tier 2 (General) visa.

 My visa will expire soon and I need to submit a Home Office application.
 Before I submit my Home Office application I have to pass an English language test and/or the Life in the UK test but I cannot get an appointment in time.
 What should I do?

 My visa will expire soon.
 I want to leave the UK but I can’t.
 What should I do?